nelsonss63/laravel-cms-addon/README.md

 ### Injecting content to master template

 Default section name is "content", this is editable in the Settings.
 Change to any section name that you use, for example: right_column
-Meanning your master template that your view file extends must have a: @yield('right_column') line somewhere in it for the CMS content to be displayed.
+Meaning your master template that your view file extends must have a: @yield('right_column') line somewhere in it for the CMS content to be displayed.

 More usage info coming soon...
 Especially surrounding Menu generation in live view templates.